hannahbee91/nuxbt/README.md

 3. Transition the webapp to a more maintainable React build
 4. Allow for recording macros from direct input over the TUI
 5. Locally store created macros, allowing for naming and reusing across sessions
-6. Create PPA for Ubuntu
-7. ~~Create Flatpak~~ - Not possible due to needing root access to bluetooth modules
+6. ~~Create Flatpak~~ - Not possible due to needing root access to bluetooth modules
-8. Add support for Switch 2 controller emulation
+7. Add support for Switch 2 controller emulation

 ### Plans that Need More Testing